 - Our right to equal protection of the laws, regardless of race, gender, religion, national origin, sexual orientation, gender identity and expression, age, disability or other such classifications.

 The ACLU also works to extend rights to those who traditionally have been denied them, including:

 - Black, Indigenous, and people of color (BIPOC),

 - and young people.

-If you would like to explore an opportunity with ACLU-Kentucky and how you may impact the preservation of liberty for all people, please see our current openings below:
+If you would like to explore an opportunity with the ACLU of Kentucky, please see our current openings below.